 Not only is the palace impressive, but the grounds are as well.
 It is almost 500 acres and incredible to walk around.
 From April to mid-October, you can take gondola rides on the Mittelkanal when the weather is good.

 Nymphenburg Castle is located at Schloß Nymphenburg 1, 80638 München, Germany.
-The castle is open from 9 to 6 between April and October 15th, and from 10 to 4 between October 16th through the end of March.
-The park is open from 6 to 6 in January through March, November and December.
-From April to October it’s open from 6 to 8, and from May to September from 6 to 9:30.
+The castle is open from 9 to 6 between April and October 15th and from 10 to 4 between October 16th through the end of March.
+The park is open from 6 to 6 in January through March, November, and December.
+From April to October, it’s open from 6 to 8, and from May to September from 6 to 9:30.
+Tickets cost between 6 and 12 Euros, depending upon what you want to see (around $6.50 USD to $12.75).

 This is one of the old city gates located at the southern end of the historic old town of Munich.
-It is one of the three remaining town gates, including Karlstor, and Isator.
+It is one of the three remaining town gates, including Karlstor and Isador.
 Seeing these remaining gate adds to the charm of the old city.

 The gate was barely damaged in World War II.
 Even so, it was refurbished in the 1980s and remains a treasured remnant of the old city.